-The Job Development Bureau participated in thirty-eight (38) on-site employer specific job recruitments at the Career Center.
+The Job Development Bureau participated in one hundred thirty-five (135) on-site employer specific job recruitments (+355%) at the Career Center.

-The Job Development Bureau sponsored thirty-three (33) individuals to attend occupational classroom training, providing over $71,079 in financial aid for tuition and books.
+The Job Development Bureau sponsored twenty-eight (28) individuals to attend occupational classroom training, providing over $59,538 in financial aid for tuition and books.

-The Summer Youth Program served thirty-three (33) youth in 2017 at twenty-three (23) worksites throughout Genesee County.
-Eight (8) of the worksites were For-Profit businesses (24%) and fifteen (15) were Non-Profit businesses.
-Additionally, the Job Development Bureau assisted six (6) youth to secure unsubsidized jobs for the summer, bringing the total youth served in the 2017 Summer Youth Program to thirty-nine (39).
+The Summer Youth Program served forty-seven (47) youth in 2018 (+42%) at twenty-nine (29) worksites throughout Genesee County.
+Seven (7) of the worksites were For-Profit businesses (24%) and twenty-two (22) were Non-Profit businesses.
+Additionally, the Job Development Bureau assisted two (2) youth to secure unsubsidized jobs for the summer, bringing the total youth served in the 2018 Summer Youth Program to forty-nine (49).

 The Career Center provided ten (10) different workshops during the year.
-Our workshops cover the topics of resume writing, interviewing skills, navigating the Civil Service system for jobs, LinkedIn as a job search tool, Job Search Club, Veterans Only Job Club, Adult Educational Opportunities, NYS DOL’s Job Zone, and Business Forum for Job Seekers.
-The Career Center conducted one hundred and seventy-one (171) workshop sessions over the last year.
+Our workshops cover the topics of resume writing, cover letters, interviewing skills, navigating the Civil Service system for jobs, LinkedIn as a job search tool, Job Search Club, Veterans Only Job Club, NYS DOL’s Job Zone, Career Exploration, and Business Forum for Job Seekers.
+The Career Center conducted one hundred and forty-nine (149) workshop sessions over the last year.

 The Job Development Bureau has continued to update our Career Center Web Page.
 The Web Page describes the complete menu of services available for all our other partners in the Genesee County Career Center.
 Our monthly Calendar of Events continued to be published on our Web Page each month, expanding the number of customers who have access to these valuable job seeking and job keeping services.
 The dates of all our free workshops and business recruitments were included on the Calendar.